 Reinstein Woods is an ideal outdoor classroom for students of all ages, offering the opportunity for hands-on learning in a variety of habitats.
 DEC offers age-appropriate lessons for school groups on topics such as pond life and animal signs to help students learn how to observe and appreciate nature.
 For more information, see the School Programs Brochure (PDF) (255 kB).

 Reinstein Woods offers a variety of 3-hour and 6-hour workshops designed to help educators incorporate environmental education into their existing curriculum.
 These workshops also can be done at an individual school upon request.
-See the Current and Upcoming Programs for scheduled workshops.
+See the Upcoming Educator Workshops schedule for workshops at Reinstein Woods and other locations.
 For more information about educator workshops, contact Reinstein Woods at 716-683-5959.

 You can sign up to receive an e-mail about the upcoming season's public programs and notices about special events at Reinstein Woods.
 To receive updates Subscribe to GovDelivery, enter the requested information and check the box next to "Reinstein Woods EEC" on the topics page.